Why the horse racing scandal should be a wake-up call to Australia's cruellest animal industries.

 The very same compassionate instincts that needed to be quelled in those tying terrified possums to lures on greyhound tracks, equally need to be quelled in those causing harm to animals in other industries.
 And once you start quelling those instincts — the instincts that make us uniquely and compassionately human — it is a very slippery slope…

-The Melbourne Cup should be the race that stops a nation — it should make us all stop and think about what kind of nation we want to be.
-If we all cast a vote instead of placing a bet then it’s highly likely we’d be taking some pretty big steps forward for animals in this country.
+If we all cast a vote of kindness instead of placing a bet, then it’s highly likely we’d be taking some pretty big steps forward for animals in this country.

 This image contains content which some may find confronting